-Is Cataract Surgery Performed On Both Eyes?
+Is Cataract Surgery Performed on Both Eyes?

 The Centers for Disease Control and Prevention (CDC) estimate that 20.5 million Americans have cataracts in one or both eyes.
-Thankfully, a routine cataract surgery can restore vision and improve overall quality of life.
+Thankfully, routine cataract surgery can restore vision and improve the overall quality of life.
 Dr. Daniel J. Tepper has performed laser-assisted cataract surgery on countless people in the greater Chicago, IL area.

 Many patients who have cataracts in both eyes ask us if both cataracts can be removed at the same time.
 The Wicker Park Eye Center team would like to offer some answers about this cataract surgery topic.